HornsAndHooves/pg_saurus/README.markdown

 ## Rails 3

-If you are using rails 3.x, use previous pg_power verion:
+If you are using rails 3.x, use previous pg_power version:

 ```ruby
 gem 'pg_power', '~> 1.6.4'